 - Private online group network for ongoing discussions and Q&A

 - Opportunities for exposure to plant biologists who have taken different career tracks, including university research, industry, conservation and plant protection, agronomy, publications, policy, education, and outreach, etc.

-- A hands-on learning program that includes career seminars, round-table discussions, and workshops that help develop skills for success.
+- A hands-on virtual learning program that includes career seminars, round-table discussions, and workshops that help develop skills for success.
 Topics could include:

 - Career Planning for Plant Scientists

 - Developing your online persona: Channels, Tools, Approach